seanlokeee/TrackCI/src/README.md

 ### Linting

-First actual step during CI build process after all necessary prerequisites have been completed.
-This ensures process which run fast are ran early to see failure quickly during the build process.
-Then, no need to wait for 15 minutes to find out that the build failed because of a typo
+First actual step during CI process after all necessary prerequisites have been completed.
+This ensures fast processes are ran early to see failure quickly during the CI process.
+Then, no need to wait for 15 minutes to find out that CI process failed because of a typo

 `test-lint` and `store-lint` script is used to run linting under `package.json`.
-To run linting locally, follow commands listed on **Run Linting** in `config.yml`
+To run linting locally, follow commands listed on **Run Linting** in `config.yml` and check **linting-result** folder

 **Script Explanation:**
 - eslint only allows one format to run at a time so tap is to display linting of each file to circleci for readability purposes